 The USPA Skydivers Information Manual notes that the minimum opening altitude for A-license holders is 3,000 feet AGL and 2,500 feet AGL for B-license holders.
 Based on jump numbers this jumper had an A-license or, at most, a B-license.
 That being the case, he was either getting out at his minimum opening altitude (which would be a violation of USPA Basic Safety Requirements) or only 500 feet above.
 If it was the latter, he was still at an altitude where he should not have been exiting with another jumper.

 This jumper had a high-speed malfunction – effectively a horse shoe – and should have initiated emergency procedures.
 Newer jumpers should be consistently examined on their EP’s to ensure they will take the correct actions in such an incident.

-- One AFF-I consulted on this video asked if information was available regarding why the student was using a left-hand deployment system.
+- One AFF-I consulted on this video asked if information was available regarding why the jumper was using a left-hand deployment system.
 No additional information was submitted with the video.
 However, it should be noted that some jumpers, for example those with shoulder issues, opt for a rig with this configuration.